 The Crypto Blog makes a search control one of the core CTA elements on the page: placed in the website header, it features the form of a clickable button, uses the well-known search icon and the textual explanation together, so that it was super fast for users to find it.

-In case you have a single-page website, if your app or website is concise and not heavily-packed with content, the internal search is not needed.
+In case you have a single-page website, if your app or website is concise and not heavily packed with content, an internal search is not needed.
 Well-thought navigation will be enough, for example, for a corporate or portfolio website highlighting core information and services.

 However, designing search usability, don’t make the opposite mistake: don’t prioritize search over navigation in a user interface.
 Based on everything mentioned above, designers may think that search is the best and only interactive element worth their attention.
 And that’s a big mistake.
 Although many users do try getting closer to their aim via search, there are also others who may have problems with search interactions.
 For example, they don’t know a language well enough to form the correct query, it’s not convenient for them to type something in, or they just hate thinking over the textual queries and they would prefer to follow the already existing navigation and cues rather than the cognitive load of communicating to the system via the search.

 Take that into account and strive for a good balance of navigation and search.